dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 JavaScript provides primitive types `num`, `string`, and `boolean` and the `null` value as well as _arrays_ and a `Map` type.

-Dart supports built-in types include:
+Dart supports built-in types, including:

 * Numbers (`num`, `int`, `double`)
 * Strings (`String`)